 A couple of notes here:

-- current dataset is normalized by dividing it by 255; thus, it’s rescaled to a range of 0-1;
+- The current dataset is normalized by dividing it by 255; Thus, it’s rescaled to a range of 0-1;

-- We defined a function get_lr_metric() to save and print out the learning rate as a part of Keras verbose.
+- We defined a function get_lr_metric() to save and print out the learning rate as a part of our Keras metrics.
+Don’t worry too much about its implementation; it simply captures the learning rate from our given optimizer at every iteration.

-In addition, let’s also create a helper function to log learning rate and model performance charts to Neptune throughout our experiments:
+In addition, let’s also create a helper function to log learning rates and model performance charts to Neptune throughout our experiments:

 Neural network model